-Except in certain circumstances, if we issue any equity securities (other than equity that is mandatorily exchangeable for debt, such as the exchangeable preferred stock) to any person, including the equity offering and in connection with the Proposed BAM JV and the Proposed BellSouth Transaction, we must offer TdF the right to purchase, at the same cash price and on the same other terms proposed, up to the amount of such equity securities as would be necessary for TdF and its affiliates to maintain their consolidated ownership percentage in us.
-See "--This Offering will Result in Substantial Dilution to the Value of Our Common Stock".
+Except in certain circumstances, if we issue any equity securities (other than equity that is mandatorily exchangeable for debt, such as the exchangeable preferred stock) to any person, including the equity offering and in connection with the formation of the Bell Atlantic joint venture and the proposed BellSouth transaction, we must offer TdF the right to purchase, at the same cash price and on the same other terms proposed, up to the amount of such equity securities as would be necessary for TdF and its affiliates to maintain their consolidated ownership percentage in us.
+[E] See "--This Offering will Result in Substantial Dilution to the Value of Our Common Stock".